SHI-Yu-Zhe/bayesian-generalization-complexity/README.md

 ...
 # see more parameters in classifier.py
 ```
-You can either train from scratch or resume from a pretrained checkpoint.
+You can either train from scratch or resume from a pre-trained checkpoint.
 After training, save the model in the `checkpoint` folder as follows:
 ```
 +-- ckpt
 |  +-- model_best_{arch}_{dataset}.pth.tar
 ```
+We also provide a version of pre-trained checkpoints on the datasets mentioned in the paper.
+You can download them from our google drive [here](https://drive.google.com/file/d/1eCuFqBYN8kuiAmoVtXWedXW0r0TdY55W/view?usp=sharing).
+However, we do suggest you train or finetune these models on your local dataset.
+As mentioned in the paper, the training samples of these models are limited to ensure the balance between different datasets.

 ## Hypothesis Space
 See `attribute_representativeness.py` for calculating and obtaining statistics about the attribute representativeness matrix.